top of page

 automating the Ex-VIVO HEART PERFUSIon SYSTEM

-A world class ex-vivo heart perfusion system is being developed at the Peter Munk Cardiac Center in Downton Toronto.
-Led by surgical director at the heart transplantation department, a large group of scientists work with a variety of medical devices to keep the heart alive and stable outside the body.
+A world class ex-vivo heart perfusion system was being developed at the Peter Munk Cardiac Center in Downton Toronto.
+Led by surgical director at the heart transplantation department, a large group of scientists worked with a variety of medical devices to keep the heart alive and stable outside the body.

 Challenges:

-Another major challenge was that these medical devices were not designed to communicate to common industrial controllers such as PLCs, data loggers or any other type of common controller.
-For example an important pressure transducer that was designed to connect to hemodynamic monitors used in hospitals now needed to be connected to a controller/PLC.
+Another major challenge was that these medical devices were not designed to communicate to common industrial controllers such as PLCs and data loggers.
+For example an important pressure transducer that was designed to connect to hemodynamic monitors used in hospitals, now needed to connect to a controller/PLC.

-Funding and time were both big issues, as each round of experiment that took place required booking an expensive operation room and organizing a large amount of logistics and going through lots of hospital bureaucracy.
+Funding and time were both big issues, as each round of experiment that took place required booking an expensive operation room and organizing a large amount of logistics while complying with all hospital policies.

 Working with the medical scientists, focus was placed into dissecting and deciphering every medical equipment involved in the system to understand and "reverse engineer" their functionality.